cujarrett/learning-terraform/README.md

 Local path references allow for factoring out portions of a configuration within a single source repository.

-A local path must begin with either `./` of `../` to indicate that a local path is intended.
+A local path must begin with either `./` or `../` to indicate that a local path is intended.

 ### Understanding Root and Child